 How can I open a joint stock company in Croatia?

 Entrepreneurs who wish to establish large companies choose joint stock corporations in Croatia.
 The minimum capital required is EUR 25,000, a sum that can be provided by the shareholders in exchange for shares.
 Each share has a nominal value that is established by the managing board.
 Members of the joint stock company in Croatia have limited liability for the company’s obligations.

 General and limited partnerships in Croatia

-too.
+At least two persons are necessary to form a partnership and this is the case for a general partnership in Croatia too.
 No minimum capital is required.
-All partners are general and have full liability for the company, as well as a full management responsibility.
+All partners have equal liability for the company’s obligations, as well as full management responsibility.
 All partners must give consent for a member to dispose of his interest in the general partnership in Croatia.

 What is a silent partnership?

 The silent partnership in Croatia makes no difference in terms of requirements for establishment.
 At least two partners are required and no minimum capital is necessary.
 The main characteristic is that this type of partnership has a silent partner who is excluded from the obligation to cover the losses of the company.
 It is not necessary for this partnership to register with the Commercial Court in Croatia.

 Yes, companies from abroad and their legal representatives can establish subsidiaries in Croatia under the rules of limited liability companies or joint stock companies.
 Due to their simple registration procedures, a subsidiary can rapidly set up operations on the market.
 This is also the case of branches in Croatia.

 Our accountants in Croatia can offer complete services for the smooth development of activities from a financial point of view.
 Instead of setting up an entire department, it is recommended to outsource these services for a better approach to the financial situation, so don’t hesitate to contact us.